A-Z Artist Index Compilations Record Labels Media

 The Baby Snakes were very much a straight Roll'n'Roll band in Stones/New York Dolls mould, lacking sometimes in the song-writing department.
 Formed by Frank Rynne (from Arklow) and John Bonnie in 1985, both ex Those Handsome Devils.
 They opened their appearance at the Mega-Bash at the Ivy Rooms Dublin on 29 August 1985 with a cover of "Wig Wam Bam".
 They played a residency at the Underground in December 1985.

-Manager Joe Ambrose's novel Serious Time (Pulp Books) is a fictionalised account of the bands days living in Brixton (the band in the book is called The Subliminal Kids, a reference to the first Baby Snakes EP).
-Nigel Preston (ex The Cult) became the band's drummer and Jeffrey Lee Pierce (of The Gun Club) was set to produce the group's next record in 1991 but Nigel landed in prison (for armed robbery) in 1990 and these plans fell through.
-On his release he became The Gun Club's drummer while remaining a member of the Baby Snakes.
+This incarnation of the Baby Snakes played many gigs in North London, including one at the Mean fiddler with Jeffrey Lee Pierce (The Gun Club) playing harmonica.
+Pierce was reputedly set to produce the group's next record in 1991 but Nigel Preston landed in prison (for armed robbery) in 1990 and these plans fell through.
+All in all, about 20 studio tracks and 12 live tracks were recorded during this period, and these remain unreleased.
+An EP of Johnny Cash covers, the 'Four Foot Tapping Greats EP', emerged in 1992.
+On his release from prison, Preston became The Gun Club's drummer while remaining a member of the Baby Snakes.
 He died of a drug overdose on 1st April 1992.
 The band's last recording session was for BBC Radio in 1993.

 Lineup: Frank Rynne (vocals & guitar), Colin Byrne (guitar), Daragh McCarthy (bass), John Bonnie (drums).